CSC231-WCU/csc231/index.md

 > ## Instructor
 > - **Instructor**: Linh B. Ngo
 > - **Office**: UNA 138
-> - **Office Hours**: TBD
+> - **Office Hours**:
+>   - MWF 11:00AM - 12:00PM: Office/Zoom
+>   - TR 11:00AM - 12:00PM: Zoom
+>   - Office Zoom information will be posted in D2L course content.
 > - **Email**: lngo AT wcupa DOT edu
 > - **Phone**: 610-436-2595
 {: .prereq}

-> ## COVID-19 Statement
-> Part of West Chester University’s response to the COVID-19 pandemic was to
+> ## CWest Chester University’s COVID-19 Classroom Protection Requirements
-> switch the vast majority of instruction to remote.
-This decision was made
+>
+> We, as a community of educators and learners, should work together to create a culture that
+> protects our most precious resource: each other.
+As such, it is the expectation of all members of
-> out of an abundance of caution to protect the health of all members of the WCU
+> the University community to continue to do their part to protect the health and safety of others.
-> community.
-Faculty have been asked to make every effort to adapt their courses
-> to this novel situation while still meeting the critical learning outcomes of
+> In our classrooms where the university’s primary function is carried out, the following protocols are being implemented:
+>
+> - Unless otherwise directed by the faculty member, students must wear a cloth or disposable face mask that
+> covers both the nose and mouth the entire time they are in class.
+>   - Face shields and gaiters do not meet the university’s mask requirement.
+> - Eating and drinking in the classroom are only permitted if they are medically necessary.
-> the course.
-Students are asked to discuss any problems with the new course
+>   - Please work with the Office of Services for Students with Disabilities to notify the
-> format and schedule directly with their instructors.
-Patience and flexibility
-> on everyone’s behalf are critical to our community’s navigation of this public
+>   university and your professors of this necessity.
+>
+> We want you to succeed in this class, but we will have to ask you to leave if you do not follow
+> these guidelines, so please – make the most of this opportunity and help keep our campus safe.
-> health crisis.
+>
 {: .prereq}

 > ## Course Description